 The dog who was worshipped as a Catholic saint during the Middle Ages

 In medieval France, an extraordinary religious cult emerged around a new and unique saint.
-The Catholic Church began to hear rumors of a sacred personality called Guinefort that had a growing number of faithful worshippers.
+The Catholic Church began to hear rumors of a sacred personality called Guinefort who had a growing number of faithful worshippers.

 However, unlike other saints, this one was a greyhound dog.
 Reports of thousands of peasants flocking to his shrine, seeking miracles, drew the attention of admirers and, eventually, those who wanted to crush the new movement as quickly as possible.